hathibelagal-dev/instantpolyglot/docs/eng/Kurdish.md

 #### Person and Number Agreement

 Verbs agree with their subjects in person and number.
-Here's an example conjugation of the verb "to go" in the present tense:
+Here's an example conjugation of the verb “to go” in the present tense:

 Kurmanji: